rackerlabs/docs-cloud-load-balancers/internal-api-docs/cloud-load-balancers-v1/mgmt-api-operations/methods/get-loadbalancer-ciphers.rst

-.. _get-ciphers:
+.. _get-loadbalancer-ciphers:

-Retrieve ciphers
+Retrieve load balancer ciphers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

-   GET /management/ciphers
+   GET /management/loadbalancer/{loadbalancerID}/ciphers

-This operation retrieves descriptive information about all the ciphers available.
+This operation retrieves descriptive information about all the ciphers available on the specified load balancer.

 The access levels for this operation are ``support`` and ``service admin``.